 Freda and Bernie share in the great gratitude they feel for meeting one another as they both have experienced the loss of their first loves.
 In their years of retirement together, they’ve enjoyed traveling the world, trying new things and hosting wonderful gatherings for their many cherished friends and family.

 As they look back on memories and share stories of the past, Freda and Bernie feel grateful for where they are today.
-Continuing to enjoy their active and independent lifestyles in the community at Paul’s Run, they are incredibly happy in their new home.
+Continuing to enjoy their active lifestyles in the community at Paul’s Run, they are incredibly happy in their new home.